-Bombarded with so much uncertainty, our goal was to make sound judgement with the information we had at the time.
-At times, we became OVERLY cautious with the protocols we put it place.
+Bombarded with so much uncertainty, our goal was to make a sound judgment with the information we had at the time.
+At times, we became OVERLY cautious with the protocols we put in place.
 Overall, it continues to be really tough to manage through, but as HR professionals, we had to set aside that stress because we have to focus on employees.

-What to you see as one of the primary factors leading to the great resignation?
+What do you see as one of the primary factors leading to the great resignation?

 For a lot of people, no one checks in on them.
 Covid and social unrest were definitely catalysts.
-Times of stress, exposes how companies truly operate.
+Times of stress expose how companies truly operate.
 Employees are able to see more clearly and can decide if they’re aligned or not.

 How did mental health challenges show up at your workplace?

 It’s no wonder employee relations issues are on the rise.
-Here’s how mental health challenges has shown up across the board:
+Here’s how mental health challenges have shown up across the board:

 What was your response to that?